Nieto2018/ptt-technical-test/README.md

 ### Timeframe

 Please return your solution within three days of receipt of  the test.
-If this timeline poses any issues, please reach out to marieclaire.collins@propylon.com to discuss.

-### Delivery

-The solution can either be delivered through a private, shared Git repository, or via email as a Zip file.
-In the case of an emailed Zip, zip the project folder and send it to marieclaire.collins@propylon.com.
-Should your email client reject the ZIP for containing source code, please encrypt the ZIP with the password "propylon".
-This should bypass any checks by the mail server

 ### Deployment